DL 262

 Media companies around the world are finding out that when it comes to capturing the attention of youth, authenticity (or at least a sense of it) equals relevancy.

-Anyone who has worked in a middle or high school setting can also confirm that teenagers are human lie detectors, unafraid to call out a lack of genuineness when they see it.
+Anyone who has worked in a middle or high school setting can confirm that teenagers are human lie detectors, unafraid to call out a lack of genuineness when they see it.

 Reimagining Learning Spaces for Uncertain Times